openaps/docs/docs/docs/Resources/Deprecated-Pi/Pi-setup.md

 ## WARNING - THE RASPBERRY PI IS A DEPRECATED (NOT-RECOMMENDED) SETUP OPTION.
 We suggest you look to the top of the docs for information on the currently recommended hardware setup instead.
 (July 2017)

 There are multiple options when it comes to Raspberry Pi.
 Most of the instructions are older and many updates have happened since these were written.
-However I am leaving those for now for people with older Pi's or older setups that they wish to maintain.
+Some are still the same.
+However I am leaving the older instructions for now for people with older Pi's or older setups that they wish to maintain.
 As time progresses most of these can/will phase out as people update systems.
 I am going to focus on setting up the Pi3 and the Pi zero w from start to finish using the TI CC1111 radio stick.
 Your operating system used to setup does not matter.
 You will use pixal and putty.
 Pixal is on the Pi and putty or any other terminal emulator can be downloaded to any system.
 The same setup will work for both.
 And the SD cards can be interchanged between both.
 For this setup goto New Path below this paragraph.

 ## New Path